OSSSC-edu/supply-chain.github.io/package-managers.md

 The local repository is the local cache of the package manager.
 The remote repository is a remote address on the internet where the dependencies are hosted.
 The software project is the software project that uses the package manager to manage its dependencies.

+If authors are allowed to remove their packages from the ecosystem, this increases the risk of breaking (transitive) dependents upon package removal.
+Therefore, most development-level package managers today are immutable, which means that dependencies cannot be changed once they are deployed.[^1]
+This means that if a dependency is found to have a bug, the only way to fix it is to release a new version of the dependency.
+The immutable nature of package managers is a key feature that allows for reproducible builds.

+> A famous example of the problem with mutable package managers is the left-pad incident for the npm package manager.
+> Despite its small size (just a few lines of source code), the sudden and unexpected removal of the left-pad package caused thousands of direct and indirect dependent projects to break, including very popular ones such as `Atom` and `Babel`.

 Below is a list with some of the most popular package managers for different programming languages: